1273million/KSPatches/README.md

 This mod also features fuel tank and engine weight reduction.

 * All fuel tanks have their dry weight reduced to 1/3 normal.
+* **WORK IN PROGRESS** All fuel tanks and engines from Far Future Technologies are effectively weightless.
 * Engines have their weight reduced by anywhere from 1/2 normal to 1/4 normal.

 ## Dependencies